ruforavishnu/Delta-Deer/readme.md

 Time spent: 10 mins

 1. Trying to find out if the value computed as the scan line intersections with each edges are correct.

+Commit#28
+Time spent: 20 mins

+1. Still figuring out how to paint/fill the area inside the n-sided polygon.
+I remember first sitting on this problem on Sep 8.
+Its been more than a month and I still havent figured out how to fill the insides.